cortexlogic/aiExpo/README.md

     unzip -q images.zip -d train_images
     rm -r *.zip

-Both these approaches requires a Kaggle account.
+Both these approaches require a Kaggle account.

 **Now we are ready to run any of the example notebooks!**